Standard error of an estimator and confidence interval

 Smaller standard error is better

-If we go ±2 standard deviations from the mean: Captures 95% of the distribution Probability of being more than 2 std away from mean is just 5%
+If we go ±2 standard deviations from the mean: Captures 95

 Example with Real Data